tonethar/IGME-230-GDD-Master/notes/HW-circle-blast-1.md

 }
 ```

-- We also went ahead and created a new PIXI application, and then appended the `view` (a &lt;canvas> tag) to the document.
+- We also created a new PIXI application, and then appended the `view` (a &lt;canvas> tag) to the document.
 - We have set up all of our "script scope" variables that we will need for the completed game.
 - Note that we are starting the game - by calling `setUp()` - AFTER we have pre-loaded all of our image assets.